 Makes l large loaf or two small loaves

-Tip: Add up to 1 cup of other grains in place of 1 cup of flour.
+Tip: Add up to 1 cup of other grains in place of 1 cup of whole wheat flour.
 Oats, rye, flax, spelt, kamut and buckwheat all make really nice multi-grain loaves.
 For a lighter loaf, substitute all or part of whole wheat flour with white flour.